The Woman in Cabin 10 (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 22 critics, indicating "mixed or average" reviews.

 David Rooney for The Hollywood Reporter writes that the film is "blandly glossy" but says it is a "capably acted adaptation."
 Courtney Howard of Variety stated, "Similar to its book-to-film predecessors The Girl on the Train and The Woman in the Window, The Woman in Cabin 10 also features a gaslit woman who's forced to solve a mystery on her own after witnessing a suspicious incident.
 And much like the aforementioned beach-reads-turned-Hollywood-thrillers, director-co-writer Simon Stone's adaptation for Netflix also suffers from major missteps by the mid-point, causing any tension to dissipate long before the already-brief run time is up.
 Still, the sleek production design, symphonic score and performances from a killer ensemble act as a life preserver, making the shenanigans at sea a little less choppy."
-Lisa Kennedy of The New York Times added, "The thriller The Woman in Cabin 10 — based on the novel by Ruth Ware and directed by Simon Stone — isn't a simple whodunit.
+Lisa Kennedy of the New York Times added, "The thriller The Woman in Cabin 10 — based on the novel by Ruth Ware and directed by Simon Stone — isn't a simple whodunit.
 There's a great deal afoot once Blacklock, a well-regarded but burned-out reporter, embarks on a feature about an invitation-only cruise to Norway."